 We will continue to limit numbers of participants to a maximum of 200 (most of our events have a maximum of 100), we feel it's a better experience for everyone this way.

-We have become a member of the SURFERS AGAINST SEWAGE 250 Club, a small donation from every entry will go to this great organisation.
+We are a member of the SURFERS AGAINST SEWAGE 250 Club, funded by 50p from every entry.

 As a competitor I have never liked race numbers, some folks keep them as a memento but many just throw them away.
 For CADAIR X we went old school with a black marker pen.
 We are currently looking for a system that aligns with our ethos, if we can't then we will persevere with the marker pen approach.